-Trinasolar Surpasses 170GW 210mm Product Shipments in Five Years, Leading the Industry with Openness, Innovation, and Ecology
+Trinasolar Surpasses 170GW 210Mm Product Shipments In Five Years, Leading The Industry With Openness, Innovation, And Ecology

 Date

-(MENAFN- Fekra Communications) Trinasolar has announced that its cumulative shipments of 210mm modules have surpassed 170GW.
-Since it launched the industry’s first 210mm module in 2020, total shipments of 210mm modules in the industry had reached 380GW by December.
+(MENAFN- Mid-East Info) Trinasolar has announced that its cumulative shipments of 210mm modules have surpassed 170GW.
+Since it launched the industry's first 210mm module in 2020, total shipments of 210mm modules in the industry had reached 380GW by December.
 Both the shipment volume and growth rate of 210mm modules have set new industry records.

 Through extensive research into the history of silicon wafer development, Trinasolar reckoned that if wafers were to become a new industrial standard over the next decade they needed to be as much as 50% bigger.
 The company thus adopted the 210mm wafer as a standard.
 In addition, with thorough research into matters such as customer application settings, laws and regulations, and transportation methods, Trinasolar launched the innovative 210R rectangular silicon wafer modules.
 Trinasolar has been a staunch advocate of standardizing module sizes.
 The dimensions and mounting hole distances of the 210mm modules have now been officially incorporated into group standards, industry standards by the China Photovoltaic Industry Association and SEMI standards.